-What if you need more quiz options though?
-Try looking at Typeform, Quizlet, H5P or any other web-based quiz application, then embedding these quizzes in a Multimedia lesson.
+If you're looking for more quiz options, check out Typeform, Quizlet, H5P or any other web-based quiz application.
+Once you've created a quiz using one of these online tools, embed the quiz in a Multimedia lesson.
 Not sure how?
 Reach out to our amazing support team and we’ll be happy to help.

-If you need a hand with anything, reach out to our customer support team at email@example.com and we’ll be happy to assist!
+Finally, if you need additional help with lessons, reach out to our customer support team at email@example.com and we’ll be happy to assist!